 In 1993 she moved to Belfast, Northern Ireland, to take up the role of Concerts and Events Manager for the Ulster Orchestra, where she was responsible for the programming and booking of artists and conductors.
 She also was responsible for overseeing the highly active Education Department.
 She remained at the Ulster Orchestra for five years.

 In 1998 Lucy left the National Concert Hall in order to pursue more freelance activities.
 Since then she has been working as a choral workshop facilitator, choral conductor, vocal coach, piano and general musicianship teacher.
-She is also training to be an Alexander Technique practitioner.
+She is currently completing her training as an Alexander Technique practitioner.
+Lucy is the Education Co-Ordinator for ANÚNA, and co-curator of the highly successful ANÚNA International Choral Summer School, now in its seventh year.